aztecrex/bash-util/README.md

 Now with 100% Gitter: [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/aztecrex/bash-util)

+Here are common setups for some of the tools I use.
+They should be useful for both Linux and Mac (assuming homebrew).

 I put these into a Dropbox folder then source them from each machine I use.

 For example, in ```bash_profile```, something like: